Reward Your Kid’s Routine Dental Care at These 5 Kirkland Shops

 December 20, 2024Lasers aren’t just for blasting stormtroopers.
 With advanced technologies, lasers work wonders in healthcare — including at your dentist’s office.

-So, what are the benefits of laser dentistry, and what are the drawbacks?
+So, what are the pros and cons of laser dentistry?
+More importantly, how does laser dentistry work and is it better than traditional methods?
 We’ll guide you through the basics.
 You might find yourself seeking dental laser treatment at your next appointment.

 [Related: 3 Tips To Track, Reschedule and Cancel Your Dentist Appointment With Finesse]